mpgray/shmoozed/BackEnd/README.md

 5. A message `Info - The deployment to ShmoozedBackendApi-env started successfully` messages should appear.
 6. Navigate to the dashboard and ensure that the environment has gone Green and says `Ok`

-## Create GitHub Release

-Create a release in Github on the tagged commit...
-Upload the JAR...

 ### Initial Elastic Beanstalk Application Deploy
 Based on instructions found at:
 * https://medium.com/@ryanzhou7/running-spring-boot-on-amazon-web-services-for-free-f3b0aeec809